keymapperorg/KeyMapperDocs/docs/index.md

 !!! tip "Get started"
     The best way to get started is with our [Quick Start Guide](quick-start.md).

-!!! question "Want a tutorial?"
+!!! question "Want a tutorial for something specific?"
     We've made some [handy tutorials](tutorials-index.md) to help you learn Key Mapper.

 !!! discord "Want to ask for help?"